The Ultimate Guide to Natural Pain Relief: Safe and Effective Alternatives to NSAIDs, Opioids, Steroids, and Pain Injections

 Sprains, strains, and acute injuries

-Because DMSO enhances absorption, it must be applied to clean skin and used with high-quality accompanying compounds.
-(14)
+Because DMSO increases transdermal absorption, it must be applied to clean skin and paired with high-quality compounds to ensure safety and effectiveness (14).

-Unlike steroid injections, prolotherapy and ozone injections help stimulate the body’s healing response to strengthen ligaments, restore joint stability, and reduce chronic structural pain.
+Unlike steroid injections, prolotherapy and ozone-based injections stimulate the body’s own repair mechanisms to strengthen ligaments, restore joint stability, and reduce chronic structural pain.

 Knee and hip degeneration